DaniRuizPerez/AutomaticReasoning/SokobanSolverHeuristic/README.md

 Sokoban solver by heuristic search
 ============

 This sokoban puzzle solver by heuristic search is one of the projects that I developed for the Intelligent Systems course in the sophomore year of my BSc in computer science at UDC (Spain).
-With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed a suitable heuristic and Greedy, BSF, DSF and A* can be used to perform the search.
+With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed the especific domain and a suitable heuristic.
+Greedy, BSF, DSF and A* can be used to perform the search.

 The best heuristic tried was the taxicab distance (distance in rows plus distance in columns).
-The objective is to move the player (@=) UP, DOWN, LEFT, and RIGHT to collect the objects (.).
+The objective is to move the player (@) UP, DOWN, LEFT, and RIGHT to collect the objects (.).
 The walls (#) can't be moved but the objects ($) can.
 This is a representation of an example:

 							#####
 							#   #####